tavimori/sme-btc/README.md

 ### Apply Clusters and Retriving the transactions

-The script `analyze-sme-btc.py` is used to first clustering the user address and then retrive the address.
+The script `analyze-sme-btc.py` is used to first cluster the user address and then retrive the address.
-The script will first read in `All_user_info_speculation_merged_all.csv` and store all the user and their given bitcoin addresses in an ordered dict.
-The next step is to cluster their address to acquire all the addresses belonging to the same user.
-Once the clustering is done, we retrive all the transactions conducted by that "cluster", aka the user.
+The script will first read in `All_user_info_speculation_merged_all.csv` and store all the user and their bitcoin addresses in an ordered dict.
+The next step is to cluster these addresses to acquire all the addresses belonging to the same user.
+Once clustering is done, we retrive all the transactions conducted by that "cluster", aka the user.
-The script will write its outputs to two files:
+The script will write its output to two files:

 1. `clustering_output.csv` for the clustering result.
 1. `tx_output.csv` for the transaction history of users (only successfully clustered user will be displayed here)